 - 4.2.
-A copy of the proposed Internal Audit Plan for 2018/2019 is attached at Appendix Two.
+A copy of the proposed Internal Audit Plan for 2019/2020 is attached at Appendix Two.
 This shows the name of the proposed assignment, the lead Resource (if relevant) and a brief outline scope for each proposed assignment.
 Objectives and scopes will be refined by auditors prior to the commencement of work and once a full risk analysis has been completed and key controls identified.
 Clients will be involved in this initial risk and control assessment and will be consulted prior to the preparation of the audit remit for each assignment. - 4.3.
-At a meeting of the RASF on 21 March 2018, members reviewed and endorsed the Plan.
-The suggested Plan provides time to deliver a range of assignments that aligns to corporate objectives as well as seeking to provide assurance around the general control environment of the Council.
-The focus of the 2018/2019 Plan is to assess how adequately the Council's top risks are mitigated together with an assessment of the management of emerging risks and whether these responses are sufficient to mitigate against loss to the Council.
+The suggested Plan provides time to deliver a range of assignments that align to corporate objectives as well as seeking to provide assurance around the general control environment of the Council.
+The focus of the 2019/2020 Plan is to assess how adequately the Council's top risks are mitigated together with an assessment of the management of emerging risks and whether these responses are sufficient to mitigate against loss to the Council.
 This is considered to provide adequate focus around the significant risks and challenges the Council faces. - 4.4.
-In terms of best practice, a contingency list has also been prepared.
-Assignments from this may be delivered if resources are available or if significant risks in such areas emerge as the year progresses. - 4.5.
-An Audit Strategy was prepared prior to the 2018/2019 planning process.
-As required by PSIAS, progress against the audit strategy will be monitored and reported to the RASF as part of regular monitoring reports that are presented at each meeting.
-Delivery of the strategy will be evidenced by completion of the 2018/2019 Plan and this will be tracked through performance indicators.
-Any subsequent changes to the Plan, arising from a change in the organisation's priorities or risks, will be agreed with the Executive Director Finance and Corporate Resources and presented to the RASF to endorse. - 4.6.
-The Executive Committee is asked to approve the 2018/2019 Internal Audit Plan.
+Two of the top risks are not directly covered by the Plan: - Failure to maintain the required pupil/teacher ratio - Failure to work with key partners to achieve the outcomes of the Local Outcome Improvement Plan